-In a city like Kathmandu, there is a wide variety of cuisine and beverages available.
+In a city like Kathmandu, a wide variety of cuisines and beverages are available.
 But, in high-altitude areas, there aren’t many options.
 In Nepali houses, you can find staple foods including rice, lentils, and vegetable curries.
 You can find a large variety of international food in less isolated locations.
 Likewise, you will need to adapt, though, when you hike distant trails.

 You may probably get lunch in the lowlands for less than USD 5 per person.
 On the other hand, costs go up as altitude does on the Himalayan paths.
 Freight costs increase with daily destination elevation.

 The tea establishments must therefore spend a lot of money to acquire the materials needed to accommodate you.
 Thus, the increased cost of the meals.
 You could expect to pay between USD 8 and USD 12 for one dinner.
 You should set aside between USD 20 and USD 25 for each person’s daily meals.

 The remote Himalayan trails also have drinks that cost you a little more.
 A cup of tea will cost you around USD 2 to USD 4.
 This would’ve cost you just USD 0.2 to USD 0.5 if you were in low lands.
 Similarly, a cup of coffee will cost around USD 3 to USD 5.

 You will likely only get the instant coffee mix, so do not expect freshly brewed coffee.
 Further, you might get a few options for alcohol, like beer, which will cost around USD 5 to USD 10 per bottle.
 You can also get sodas like Coke, Fanta, Dew, etc., that cost USD 2 to USD 5.